michalfilippi/FastProteinPSSM/README.md

 # calc_protein_conservation
-This script computes conservation score per aminoacid for a protein.
+This script computes conservation score per aminoacid for a protein and a profile of a protein.

 ## Credits
 Many thanks to authors of BLAST+ suite, CD-HIT, MUSCLE and Jensen-Shannon divergence method.